A toxic tort is a particular type of

 drugs or from occupational exposure.

-toxic tort claims, many of which have to do with our client's occupation.
+tort claims, many of which have to do with our client's occupation.

 Over the years we have handled countless occupational toxic tort cases